mcclellan-d/cloud-resume-challenge/README.md

 The proposed challenge:
 https://cloudresumechallenge.dev/docs/the-challenge/aws/

-The have a guide specifically for [Terraform](https://cloudresumechallenge.dev/docs/extensions/terraform-getting-started/).
+They have a guide specifically for [Terraform](https://cloudresumechallenge.dev/docs/extensions/terraform-getting-started/).

 # Logical Map